verb (wigwags, wigwagging, wigwagged)[no object] North American • informal

 - 1Move to and fro: the wipers were wigwagging to keep the windscreen clearMore example sentences

 - Their tails popped up reflexively, almost absurdly long and white, and wigwagged out of sight.

 - Only the ‘dawgs’ will run up on you rappin', walking backwards in front of you, them wigwagging and yapping like little Collie dogs.

-- 1.1Signal by waving an arm, flag, light, or other object: Ned furiously wigwagged at herMore example sentences
+- 1.1Signal by waving something: Ned furiously wigwagged at herMore example sentences

 - Opening the plane's window, I waved at the Dykeses and wigwagged my wings to let them know I saw them.

 - When the small plane crossed paths with military helicopters, as happened two or three times, the researchers held on as Mr. Giles wigwagged to signal he had seen them.

 - Under ideal conditions, a message could be wigwagged over distances of ten to fifteen miles at about three words per minute.